-Another possible explanation could be metabolically driven vasodilation, which was found after strenuous exercise (Clifford et al. 2004).
-Convertino has proposed that under orthostatic stress, beta adrenergic-induced tachycardia is a primary mechanism for the maintenance of arterial blood pressure (Convertino et al. 2000).
-However, our observed total peripheral index drop decreased the mean arterial pressure in the last 60 seconds before presyncope, in agreement to previous findings (El-Bedawi et al. 1994, Julu et al. 2003, Lelorier et al. 2003) so arterial pressure was no longer stabilized in this situation.
+Another possible explanation could be metabolically driven vasodilation, which was found after strenuous exercise (Clifford and Hellsten 2004).
+Convertino and Sather (2000) have proposed that under orthostatic stress, beta adrenergic-induced tachycardia is a primary mechanism for the maintenance of arterial blood pressure.
+Our observed drop of total peripheral index decreased the mean arterial pressure in the last 60 s before presyncope.
+This is in agreement to previous findings (El-Bedawi and Hainworth 1994, Julu et al. 2003, Lelorier et al. 2003) that arterial pressure was no longer stabilized in this situation.

-After the combined head up tilt and LBNP, the heart rate, stroke index and cardiac index returned to supine control within one minute, whereas blood pressure was still reduced.
+After the combined head-up tilt and LBNP, the heart rate, stroke index and cardiac index returned to supine control values within one minute, whereas blood pressure was still reduced.
 This could be attributed to the still below supine control levels of peripheral resistance at this point.
-Thoracic impedance stayed elevated above baseline for 15 minutes (PG2), probably due to fluid loss during GOS (Evans et al. 2004).
+Thoracic impedance stayed elevated above baseline for 15 min (PG2), probably due to fluid loss during GOS (Evans et al. 2004).
 However, cardiac output was not different from supine control.

-Myocardial contractility indicators changes: Sudden reductions in venous return as caused by orthostatic stress primarily involve chronotropic instead of inotropic compensation (Guazzi et al. 1995).
+Myocardial contractility indicators changes

+Sudden reductions in venous return as caused by orthostatic stress primarily involve chronotropic instead of inotropic compensation (Guazzi et al. 1995).
 Indeed, all contractility indices decreased with presyncope in our study; index of contractility decreased progressively with increasing orthostatic load.
-Similarly, Acceleration index and left ventricular working index were also decreased, only significantly, though, at presyncope.
-Overall, the observations on cardiac contractility with (pre) syncope are controversial: Shalev et al. (Shalev et al. 1991) found powerful myocardial activity using echocardiography, others observed no difference in myocardial contractility (Bellard et al. 2003) or even decreased contractility (Liu et al. 2000) also using echocardiography.
-Using impedance cardiography, Mitro et al. (Mitro et al. 2006) also provided evidence against increased contractility.
-Mangin et al. (Mangin et al. 2001), using peak endocardial acceleration as index of myocardial contractility, found that cardiac inotropy increased gradually during the entire testing in a head up tilt positive subgroup but they also observed a decrease in myocardial contractility during fainting.
+Similarly, acceleration index and left ventricular working index were also decreased significantly at presyncope.
+Overall, observations on cardiac contractility the with (pre)syncope are controversial.
+Shalev et al. (1991) found powerful myocardial activity using echocardiography, but others observed no difference in myocardial contractility (Bellard et al. 2003) or even decreased contractility (Liu et al. 2000), also by using echocardiography.
+Using impedance cardiography, Mitro and Hijová (2006) also provided evidence against increased contractility.
+Mangin et al. (2001), using peak endocardial acceleration as index of myocardial contractility, found that cardiac inotropy increased gradually during the entire testing in a head-up tilt positive subgroup, but they also observed a decrease in myocardial contractility during fainting.

-Following 60 seconds of stress cessation, the index of contractility and left ventricular working index were not different from baseline levels; Acceleration index, however, was increased 60 seconds following the termination of graded orthostatic stress.
+Following 60 s of stress cessation, the index of contractility and left ventricular working index were not different from baseline levels.
+However, acceleration index, was increased 60 s following the termination of graded orthostatic stress.
 A recent study, which also used impedance cardiography, observed a trend towards increased myocardial contractility one minute after syncope (Mitro et al. 2006).
-The authors speculated that the increased inotropy might represent a compensatory mechanism originating from a sympathetic reflex response to increased peripheral blood pooling.
+These authors speculated that the increased inotropy might represent a compensatory mechanism originating from a sympathetic reflex response to increased peripheral blood pooling.